Selim Pacolli: Political activity

-Selim Pacolli got involved in politics at the age of 22 by joining in the structures of Democratic League of Kosovo's fifth branch in Prishtina.
+Selim Pacolli got involved in politics at the age of 22 by joining in the structures of Democratic League of Kosovo's fifth branch in Pristina.
 He contributed in the Youth Forum during the difficult times of 90's in Kosovo while also remained a LDK member after the Kosovo War ended.
-In 2007, New Kosovo Alliance was formed and a year after, Mr. Pacolli was appointed as Secretary of the party.
+In 2007, New Kosovo Alliance was formed and a year after, Pacolli was appointed as Secretary of the party.
 His time in the duty from 2008-2010 is still remembered for the massive work done within the party structure.
 Due to different circumstances and commitments, Selim halted his political activity in 2010.

-In August 2017, he returned in politics by joining the race for Prishtina's mayor.
-With a very positive campaign which was considered by many as the best and the most creative in years, Mr. Pacolli managed to get ranked as the third most voted candidate in the first round.
-For New Kosovo Alliance, Pacolli's performance marked the most successful one a party candidate had in Prishtina since 2009.
-In the second round, Mr. Pacolli publicly supported Shpend Ahmeti which won his second term as the Mayor of Prishtina.
+In August 2017, he returned in politics by joining the race for Pristina's mayor.
+With a very positive campaign which was considered by many as the best and the most creative in years, Pacolli managed to get ranked as the third most voted candidate in the first round.
+For New Kosovo Alliance, Pacolli's performance marked the most successful one a party candidate had in Pristina since 2009.
+In the second round, Pacolli publicly supported Shpend Ahmeti which won his second term as the Mayor of Pristina.
 On 27 December, Selim Pacolli was appointed as Deputy Mayor of the capital.